OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

   $ onezone server-add 0 --name server-1 --rpc http://192.168.150.2:2633/RPC2

-* **Leader**: Check the zone, the new server is in error state, since OpenNebula on the new server is still not running.
-Make a note of the server id, in this case it is 1.
+* **Leader**: Check the zone.
+The new server is in the error state, since OpenNebula on the new server is still not running.
+Make a note of the server id, in this case 1.

 .. prompt:: bash $ auto